-We’ve mentioned previously that our 2-part documentary, The Shadow of Gold, will air later this fall in Canada on TVO, Canal D, Knowledge Network and in Europe on Arte France, SVT and others.
-The documentary is an international treaty co-production with Films à Cinq in Paris.
+We’ve mentioned previously that our 2-part documentary, The Shadow of Gold, will air soon in Canada on TVO, Canal D, Knowledge Network and in Europe on Arte France, SVT and others.
+The documentary is an international treaty co-production between Kensington and Films à Cinq in Paris.
 Co-producing the project helped raise the required financing for such an ambitious international venture.
-What we didn’t mention is that The Shadow of Gold film is actually the third documentary in a global commodities trilogy that explores world commodities.
+What we didn’t mention is that The Shadow of Gold film is actually the third documentary in a trilogy that explores world commodities.
 Over the past decade, we’ve produced award winning documentaries Diamond Road and Raw Opium, and soon to be released, The Shadow of Gold.

-All three documentaries present an in-depth look at global commodities through people whose lives are inextricably linked to their particular worlds.
+All three documentaries are in-depth investigations of global commodities through people whose lives are inextricably linked to their particular worlds.
 The three documentaries look at the human, social and economic impacts that affect individuals and the planet.
 Both the light and the dark sides are revealed.

 Here’s a summary of each film and information on where you can watch them:

-Diamond Road is a three-part documentary series and 96 minute feature version exploring the historical, cultural and socio-political facets of the world’s most intriguing gem.
-Boring deep into the diamond world, the series seeks to understand the multiple meanings of an object that is as old as the earth itself.
+Diamond Road is a three-part documentary series and feature version exploring the historical, cultural and socio-political facets of the world’s most intriguing gem.
+Boring deep into the diamond world, Diamond Road seeks to understand the multiple meanings of an object that is as old as the earth itself.

 The documentary is an intimate and broad-ranging picture of a complex and historically rich world.
 Key to the series are the people who represent the different stages on the diamond pipeline.
 They are our guides, our window into a fascinating industry that spans continents and centuries and the deep shifts of history.
-We journey to Canada’s North with a geologist seeking diamonds in a harsh land.
+We journey to Canada’s North with a geologist seeking diamonds in a harsh land and an indigenous leader who’s grappling with the conflict between jobs for his people and mining’s effect on the environment.
 We meet top dealers and jewelers of New York, centre of the trade in high-end goods and gateway to the US market.
 We travel to India, the massive engine of the cutting and polishing industry and now a burgeoning retail market.
-We journey to Sierra Leone where diamonds are slowly morphing into a tool for development.
+We journey to Sierra Leone where conflict diamonds are slowly morphing into a tool for development.
 In South Africa, we meet black diamond entrepreneurs and others who are intent on rewriting their country’s troubled history.
 We travel to Antwerp, heart of the rough trade where an old Jewish master cutter works his magic, and we learn how so many Jewish people were given a second chance at life through diamonds.
 We meet the passionate collectors willing to pay a small fortune for a stone born at the stroke of creation.
 And we meet the influential decision-makers who keep the diamond world turning.